 Traveling Safely on the Portland Transit Mall

-Buses, trains, cars and bikes all share the road on the Portland Transit Mall.
-It's important to "look alive" and obey all signs and signals.
+Pedestrians, buses, trains, cars and bikes all use the Portland Transit Mall.
+It’s important for everyone to be aware and obey all signs and signals.

 - Always use the crosswalks and obey signals.
 Never cross in front of a bus or train, unless it’s stopped at a red light.